Floern/casting-csv-kt/README.md

 anonymous sent $16 to Donald.
 ```

+Side note: An empty `sender` is interpreted as `null` and therefore replaced with "anonymous".

 ### Read CSV line by line

 If you have a huge CSV file that would cause memory issues if it's loaded into memory all at once,